I Wish I Knew More About...

 Or picking the right areas to focus on.

 Why?
-Well, because in software testing you can easily get assaulted by a tone of technologies, methodologies, frameworks, tools you are required to master and to learn this or that and might become scary as you get to the point where you're saying "I don't even know what I am paid for, I know nothing".
+Well, because in software testing you can easily get assaulted by a tone of technologies, methodologies, frameworks, and tools you are required to master and to learn this or that, and might become scary as you get to the point where you're saying "I don't even know what I am paid for, I know nothing".

 But...